Improper Integral Calculator

 What is an Improper Integral?

-An improper integral is defined as the integral which is continuous over an unbounded region where either the interval of integration is infinite, or infinite.
+An improper integral is defined as the integral which is continuous over an unbounded region where the interval of integration is infinite.
 An improper integral is sometimes called a definite function because limits are involved.

-An improper integral gives the behavior of a function which means if the limit of a continuous function f(x) exists then the whole function coverage otherwise it diverges because infinity is involved.
+An improper integral gives the behavior of a function which means if the limit of a continuous function f(x) exists then the whole function converge otherwise it diverges because of the involvment of infinity.

 Types of Improper Integral:

-There are three types of improper integral functions, that cannot give you a solution if you do not split them into two or three.
+There are three types of improper integral functions, which gives solutions only if you split them into two or three.
 These types are,

 • Let f(x) be a continuous function and (+∞, a) is the given limit then you can split them so that the function limit exists. $$ \int_a^{+ \infty} f(x) dx \;=\; \lim_{t \to + \infty} \int_a^t f(x) dx $$